 Under the regular income tax, many married couples receive a “marriage bonus” because they pay less tax than they would if they were single.
-This is not true under the AMT.
+This is not true under the AMT, which imposes significant marriage penalties.
 AMT tax brackets are identical for married and single taxpayers, and the AMT exemption for married couples is only about one and a half times as large as the exemption for singles.

 Urban-Brookings Tax Policy Center.
-“Microsimulation Model, version 0515-1.”
+“Microsimulation Model, version 0319-2.”

 ———.
 Table T20-0124.
 “Characteristics of Alternative Minimum Tax (AMT) Payers, 2017, 2019, 2025–2026.”